 A BRIEF HISTORY OF THE ALABAMA-COUSHATTA TRIBE OF TEXAS AND THE 1987 RESTORATION ACT

-On August 18, 1987, President Ronald Regan took pen in hand and signed H.R.
+On August 18, 1987, President Ronald Reagan took pen in hand and signed H.R.
 318 into law, thereby restoring the trust relationship between the United States of America and the Alabama-Coushatta Tribe of Texas.
 We are now celebrating the 25th anniversary of the Tribe’s Restoration Act and what the Act has and has not meant for the Alabama-Coushatta Tribe and its members.
 What follows is an overview of the Tribe’s rich history in Texas and the events that gave rise to both the Tribe’s termination and its ultimate restoration as a Federally Recognized Indian Tribe.

 THE TRIBES MIGRATE TO TEXAS